Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 14
-Access the website with the link : http://natas14.natas.labs.overthewire.org .
+Access the website with the link : http://natas14.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas14
+username : natas14  <br>
-password : qPazSJBmrmU7UQJv17MHk1PGC4DxZMEP
+password : qPazSJBmrmU7UQJv17MHk1PGC4DxZMEP <br>

 After logging in we notice that there is another login where we have to insert some username and password.